stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ### Writing justfiles in Projects

-- Name the _just_ file in the root direcory of the project _justfile_.
+- Name the _just_ file in the root directory of the project _justfile_.
 - Create an extra _justfile_ in each subdirectory that should be a separate scope of operations.
 For example, if you have a monorepo, create a child _justfile_ in the main directory for each component.
 - Set _fallback_ to _true_ in each _justfile_ that is NOT in the root directory of the project.
 This enables _just_ to find recipes from the root _justfile_ as well as the _justfile_ in the current working directory.
 - If you have many recipes for a single _justfile_, consider putting the recipes into several _.just_ files and using [imports](https://just.systems/man/en/chapter_53.html) to combine them.